Apply for Funding

 - Educate volunteers about the project’s science and its relevance to global priorities;

 All pre-proposals must be submitted by the PI, who will be responsible for all scientific oversight of the proposed research and analyses.
-All PIs must either have a Ph.D. in the field of the proposed research and an affiliation with a university, government agency, or science-focused NGO, or collaborate with a co-investigator that meets those qualifications.
-We encourage graduate student participation on projects and are particularly interested in helping support early-career scientists and scientists local to the research nation.
+The lead PI, or at least one member of the research team must have a Ph.D. in the field of the proposed research and an affiliation with a university, government or tribal agency, or science-focused NGO, or collaborate with a co-investigator that meets those qualifications.
+Earthwatch encourages members of groups historically underrepresented in STEM, scientists local to the nation where the research takes place, and early career scientists, to apply.
 University labs (advisors + grad students) provide a strong and successful approach for our model.
 In that context, we encourage graduate student participation in projects as research technicians, and are able to include per diem stipends in the research budgets for these roles.

 We strongly encourage scientists with an interest in working with 15- to 18-year-old students to apply for funding.
 PIs and support staff with relevant experience should highlight this experience in their proposal.

 While in the field, Earthwatch participants must be led by scientifically qualified personnel.
 We encourage the presence of the PI in the field, though trained field staff may lead some of the teams.
 The researcher leading Earthwatch participants must have experience leading groups afield.
-The leader must be fluent in English, familiar with Earthwatch safety protocols and guidelines as described in the Earthwatch Field Manual, and certified in first aid.
+The leader must be fluent in English, familiar with Earthwatch safety protocols and guidelines, and certified in first aid.
 Additionally, that individual must be able to communicate about the research effectively with participants, respond to questions, and connect the research to a larger global context.

 Research Ethics Standards